uddina/crafting-sample-app/README.md

 To get started, you will need to have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/).

+Your node version should be at least `20.0.0`.

 Once you have Node.js installed, you can clone this repository.

 ```bash